 Engadin St Moritz Ski Resort is a fabulous place for both skiers and non-skiers with an endless list of activities and events during the winter period.
 From being a spectator at the ice cricket with some of the worlds best cricketers, watching the horse-racing on lake St Moritz or taking a Toboggan on Muottas Muragl mountain, you are really spoilt for choice.

 Most of the skiing in Engadin St Moritz is divided across two main mountains with 4 Main Ski Areas and 5 other smaller areas that cover over 350kms of piste runs.
 Some of these areas are connected via lifts, while others you can get to via the local bus.
 It really depends on the area that you want to be in and what you are doing.

-I was supposed to do a Snow Safari with my guide John Webster, unfortunately, due to bad weather conditions the chairlifts and cable cars were closed down and my skiing was limited.
-We did, however, start off in the Corvatsch ski area until it was shut down due to the wind, then we headed over to the Corviglia mountain where both the St.Moritz Dorf-Chantarella & Chantarella-Corviglia trains were open.
+I was supposed to do a Snow Safari with my guide John Webster, unfortunately, due to bad weather conditions the chairlifts were closed and my skiing was limited.
+We did, however, start off in the Corvatsch ski area until it was shut down due to the wind.
+So we headed over to the Corviglia mountain where both the St.Moritz Dorf-Chantarella & Chantarella-Corviglia trains were open.

 Ski Runs & Pass

 Engadin St Moritz Ski passes are really flexible, you can get a lift pass for the individual areas, as well as Full-day, half-day, morning and afternoon, passes.
 There are 4 Main Ski Areas Corvatsch / Diavolezza (Lagalb)/ Corviglia (Piz Nair) / Zuoz and 5 other smaller areas, Samedan / Pontresina (Languard)/ Maloja / La Punt / S-chanf

 It really depends on your experience, comfort, budget or the activity that you may be doing.
 St Moritz ski passes will be in Swiss Franc.